MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 ---
 # Continuous data export overview

 This article describes continuous export of data from Kusto to an [external table](../../query/schema-entities/external-tables.md) with a periodically run query.
 The results are stored in the external table, which defines the destination, such as Azure Blob Storage, and the schema of the exported data.
 This process guarantees that all records are exported "exactly once", with some [exceptions](#exactly-once-export).
+Continuous export isn't designed for low-latency streaming data out of your cluster.

 To enable continuous data export, [create an external table](../external-tables-azurestorage-azuredatalake.md) and then [create a continuous export definition](create-alter-continuous.md) pointing to the external table.